JetBlue Airways (JBLU) Q2 2017 Results - Earnings Call Transcript

 Martin J. St. George - JetBlue Airways Corp.

 Hi, Helane.
 It's Marty.
 It has not changed dramatically system-wide.
-Our percentage of business traffic is in the 20s and think of it more like 20/80 more or less.
-Again, there are a lot of different ways to define business whether it's purpose, whether it's like share repurchase (51:13), et cetera.
-But in general, we look at 20/80 is that mix.
+Our percentage of business traffic is in the 20s, and think of it more like 20/80 more or less.
+Again, there are a lot of different ways to define business, whether it's purpose, whether it's like share repurchase (51:13), et cetera.
+But in general, we look at 20/80 as that mix.
 Obviously, it's higher in Boston, but still well under 50% business.

 Helane Becker - Cowen & Co.
 LLC